Michelle Obama’s Life Before The White House Is Even More Inspiring Than You Realized

 Long after her tenure as the First Lady of the United States ended, Michelle Obama is still the gift that keeps on giving.
 Her latest offering is a documentary inspired by her bestselling memoir Becoming, and the Netflix project peels back the layers of the former FLOTUS's life before the White House.

 In Becoming, published in 2018, Obama discusses everything from her childhood to her struggles being in the spotlight as the First Lady.
-In promotion for the memoir, she toured the United States and many different parts of Europe; sold-out arenas were treated to intimate conversations between Obama and celebrity friends like Oprah Winfrey, Sarah Jessica Parker, and Reese Witherspoon.
+In promotion for the memoir, she toured the world and sold-out arenas were treated to intimate conversations between Obama and celebrity friends like Oprah Winfrey, Sarah Jessica Parker, and Reese Witherspoon.

 Advertisement